Wimuz/drum-trainer/README.md

 I could also have used the "piano-roll" view on a DAW (Digital Audio Workstation) to monitor the deviations between my drum hits and the metronome clicks.
 However none of the above methods gives me a quick, "objective" insight in my issues.

 In order to get a better and detailed view on my "symptoms" I developed a simple Excel-based (vba) analyser tool.
-It shows me graphically, statistically and with % scores where my main issues are located by comparing with a pre-set pattern.
+It shows me graphically, statistically and with % scores where my main issues are located by comparing with a user-defined drum pattern (can be any pattern (rock, funk, samba...), any time signature...).
-For example a chart with on the X-axis the time and on the Y-axis deviations (vs metronome) per instrument/hand .
+For example the tool produces a chart with on the X-axis the time and on the Y-axis deviations (vs metronome) per instrument/hand.

 So far the tool was very helpful in helping me to quickly observe my symptoms (for example my right "kick" foot being too rushy).
 After observing a symptom I try to "diagnose" it and find ways to cope with it (adjusting set-up such as position/height of throne, adjusting position of devices, isolated exercises etc.)